 by Amy Scholten, MPH

-You count grams of fat and fiber, eat plenty of fresh fruits and vegetables, drink green tea, and jog four times a week.
+You count grams of fat and fiber, eat plenty of fresh fruits and vegetables, drink green tea, and jog 4 times a week.
 However, you spend most of your time at a high stress job, have few close relationships, and feel that your life lacks meaning.
 The good things that you do for your body may help increase your resistance to stress and illness, but they only reflect part of a much larger picture.

 Health is more than having a body that works properly.
 It includes physical, emotional, social, spiritual, intellectual, and even occupational/vocational dimensions.
 When these dimensions are working in harmony, they contribute to a sense of well-being and satisfaction.

-The Six Dimensional Model of Wellness
+The Six Dimensional Model of Wellness TOP

 How do you take care of your whole self?
 The National Wellness Institute embraces the Six Dimensional Model of Wellness developed in 1979 by Dr. Bill Hettler.
 The chart below, based on Hettler’s model, can provide you with some guidance.